-(X) substrate: Except for LA-2, the proposed disposal sites, including the ocean disposal sites and the upland ARSSS site, are located throughout the Port area and generally overlie recent sediments or artificial fill placed over Holocene alluvium and beach deposits.
+(X) substrate: Thirteen acres of substrate would be permanently affected by the two fill areas (Northwest Slip and Berths 243-245).
+Except for LA-2 and LA-3, the proposed disposal sites, including the ocean disposal sites and the upland ARSSS site, are located throughout the Port area and generally overlie recent sediments or artificial fill placed over Holocene alluvium and beach deposits.
 Underlying the Holocene sediments is the Miocene Monterey Formation.
 The POLA consists of a network of upland/artificial fill areas, and deep channels and basins that have been created by dredge operations in the gradually sloping sediments that underlie the harbor.
 Upland areas within the harbor are generally one to five feet above mean sea level.
 Outside of the harbor, the gently sloping ocean floor does not reach depths of 70 to 75 feet until more than two miles from Queens Gate (USACE, 2000).
 The LA-2 site is at the top edge of the continental slope in approximately 110 to 340 m (360 to 1,115 ft) of water.
 Centered at 33°37'06" N and 118°17'24" W, the LA-2 site is located just south of the San Pedro Valley submarine canyon approximately 11 km (5.9 nmi) from the entrance to Los Angeles Harbor.
+Situated at the foot of a submarine canyon, the LA-3 site is located on the slope of Newport Canyon centered at a depth of approximately 490 m (1,600 ft), approximately 8.5 km (4.5 nmi) southwest of the entrance to Newport Harbor (33°31'00" N and 117°53'30" W).
+The bottom topography is gently sloping from approximately 460 to 510 m (1,500 to 1,675 ft).

 In addition to geotechnical studies conducted for the Deep Draft Navigation Improvements Project (Kinnetics 1991), sediment sampling was conducted to identify appropriate disposal site options for the Channel Deepening project (Fugro West, Inc. 1997).
-Thirty-seven locations were sampled within areas of predominantly coarse-grained sediments (locations denoted by CG in Figure 3.51 of the SEIS/SEIR), and 45 locations were sampled within areas of predominantly fine-grained and formation sediments (locations denoted by FG and FM in Figure 3.5-1 of the SEIS/SEIR).
-The coarse-grained sediments consisted primarily of sand, with minor proportions of silt and clay, whereas the fine-grained and formation sediments consisted primarily of silt and clay, with lesser proportions of sand.
-Sediments in the LA-2 site and surrounding areas are composed primarily of silt and sand, lesser amounts of clay, and relatively small gravel fractions.
+Thirty-seven locations were sampled within areas of predominantly coarse-grained sediments (locations denoted by CG in Figure 3.5-1 of the SEIS/SEIR), and 45 locations were sampled within areas of predominantly fine-grained and formation sediments (locations denoted by FG and FM in Figure 3.5-1 of the SEIS/SEIR).
+The coarse-grained sediments consisted primarily of sand, with minor proportions of silt and clay, whereas the fine-grained and formation sediments in the LA-2 site and surrounding areas are composed primarily of silt and sand, lesser amounts of clay, and relatively small gravel fractions.
+Sediments within the LA-3 site generally show a larger percentage of sand and gravel and a lower percentage of silt compared with sediments at stations surrounding the site.
 As indicated in Section 3.5.2 of the SEIS/SEIR, there are no substantial topographic features on the Proposed Action sites, and water bodies within the Port consist primarily of dredged channels.
 Therefore, neither Alternative 1 nor Alternative 2 under the Proposed Action would have the potential to result in significant landform alteration impacts.
 Alternative 3, the No Action alternative, would have no landform alteration impacts because no sediment would be deposited.